Young Tom Morris

-Thomas Morris (20 April 1851 – 25 December 1875), known as Tom Morris Junior, Young Tom Morris and also Tommy Morris, was a Scottish professional golfer.
+Thomas Morris (20 April 1851 – 25 December 1875), better known as Young Tom Morris, was a Scottish professional golfer.
 He is considered one of the pioneers of professional golf, and was the first young prodigy in golf history.
 He won four consecutive titles in the Open Championship, and did this by the age of 21.

 Morris was born in St Andrews, the "Home of Golf", and died there on Christmas Day, 1875, aged 24.
 His father, Old Tom Morris, was the greenkeeper and professional of the St Andrews Links, and himself won four of the first eight Open Championships.
 Young Tom's first Open Championship win – in 1868 at age 17 – made him the youngest major champion in the PGA, a record which still stands.

 Early life and education

 For many years it was thought on the basis of a baptismal certificate that Morris was born on 10 May 1851, but in 2006 his birth certificate was discovered in Edinburgh.
-Young Tom moved with his family as an infant from St Andrews to Prestwick, where his father took a new position as the golf professional and greenkeeper.
+Morris moved with his family as an infant from St Andrews to Prestwick, where his father took a new position as the golf professional and greenkeeper.

-Young Tom studied at Ayr Academy up to his early teens.
+Morris studied at Ayr Academy up to his early teens.
 The Morris family was becoming more prosperous, and hence able to afford the expensive private school fees, in the range of £15 per year.
-At the Academy, Young Tom studied with the sons of noblemen and wealthy businessmen, and would put his schooling to good use in his golf game and in his personal relationships.
+At the Academy, Morris studied with the sons of noblemen and wealthy businessmen, and would put his schooling to good use in his golf game and in his personal relationships.

 Early golf development

 Morris learned golf from a young age over the Prestwick Golf Club links, which had been laid out by his father, the club's professional and greenkeeper, in 1851.
 He bypassed the caddying and clubmaking roles, which were the usual entry to golf for young players at that time; he was the first future top player to do this.

 Morris beat his father for the first time at the age of 13 in 1864 in a friendly game at St Andrews; at the time his father was Open Champion.
-Young Tom, just before his 13th birthday, travelled with his father to a tournament at Perth, at the King James VI Golf Club, in April 1864, but was not allowed to compete in either the professional or amateur sections.
+Morris, just before his 13th birthday, travelled with his father to a tournament at Perth, at the King James VI Golf Club, in April 1864, but was not allowed to compete in either the professional or amateur sections.
 The organisers instead arranged a match over the course with a local youth champion.
-Young Tom won this match decisively and was awarded a prize of five pounds, a significant amount at the time; the two young stars had been followed by a large gallery.
+Morris won this match decisively and was awarded a prize of five pounds, a significant amount at the time; the two young stars had been followed by a large gallery.
 His match score would have won the professional tournament.